co-founder and editor of MyPhillyGolf, spent 35 years as a newspaper reporter and

 the Philadelphia Section.

-County Golf Association and spent several years as captain of the
+Association and spent several years as captain of the professional team at

-program, which helps apprentice professionals and assists them in becoming members
+which helps apprentice professionals and assists them in becoming members of

 Section PGA's Horton Smith Award, which is given in recognition of